jessicarush/react-notes/nextjs_app_router.md

 - **page.js**: index.html
 - **page.module.css**: Css module for index.html
 - **sitemap.js**: A file that can be used to generate an XML sitemap for web crawlers.
-- **public**: You can optionally create a public folder to store static assets such as images, fonts, etc. Files inside public directory can then be referenced by your code starting from the base URL (/).
+- **public**: You can optionally create a public folder to store static assets such as images, fonts, etc. Files inside public directory can then be referenced by your code starting from the base URL (/) e.g. `src="/origami.png"`.
+If you are importing your image, you need to write the full path e.g. `import origami from '../public/origami.png'`.

 In addition: